seacode/gmacs/docs/smbkc/smbkc.md

 ## 2. Model Population Dynamics

 Within the model, the beginning of the crab year is assumed contemporaneous with the NMFS trawl survey, nominally assigned a date of 1 July.
 Although the timing of the fishery is different each year, MMB is measured 15 February, which is the reference date for calculation of federal management biomass quantities.
-To accommodate this, each model year is split into `r M[[2]]$nseason` seasons ($t$) and a proportion of the natural mortality ($\tau_t$) is applied in each of these seasons where $\sum_{t=1}^{t=5} \tau_t = 1$.
+To accommodate this, each model year is split into 5 seasons ($t$) and a proportion of the natural mortality ($\tau_t$) is applied in each of these seasons where $\sum_{t=1}^{t=5} \tau_t = 1$.
 Each model year consists of the following processes:
 \begin{enumerate}
     \item Season 1
     \begin{itemize}